4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 			- IG this means its got collision detection
 		- no ACKs/NACKs
 		- multiple physical media of transmission
+	- Switch
+		- Link layer device (obvs)
+		- store & forward frames
+			- selectively forward frame to one or more outgoing links
+		- transparent
+			- hosts are unware of switches in the network
+		- plug n play, self learning
+			- builds a switch table to forward to the correct host
+				- done by broadcasting the same packet to everyone, store senders mac address and then get the receivers mac address when they reply back.
 - Ethernet Topologies
 	- Bus
 	- Star